rromulos/poc-aws-sqs/README.md

-# POC AWS-SQS - Simple QRCode Generator
+# POC AWS SQS - Simple QRCode Generator

 This repository is intended to serve as a proof of concept for AWS SQS implemented in nodejs.
 In this implementation I tried to exercise all my personal knowledge (still superficial) related to the AWS SQS solution.